Fire Bringer: Plot

-Meanwhile, one of Drail's servants, Sgorr, tricks and murders Drail and militarizes the herd by making the stags sharpen their antlers, training and drilling the young bucks and having them gore each other in the forehead to make permanent scars.
-Sgorr slowly expands his territory over many herds, intending to make himself lord over all Herla.
-He finds the herd where Bracken and the other mothers and fawns have hidden, and the herd's new leader gives them up to Sgorr.
+Meanwhile, one of Drail's servants, Sgorr, tricks and murders Drail and militarizes the herd; first by making the stags sharpen their antlers, and then training the young bucks and having them gore each other in the forehead to make permanent scars.
+Sgorr slowly expands his territory over many herds, intending to make himself lord over all deer.
+He finds the herd where Bracken and the other mothers and fawns have hidden, and the herd's new leader gives them up to him.

 After his leg heals, Rannoch struggles growing up without a herd.
 He stays close to the human dwelling and slowly begins to lose his ability to speak to other animals.
-One day, a mole who has become his friend tells him his time around the humans is changing him, and Rannoch decides to leave.
+One day, a friendly mole tells him his time around the humans is changing him, which inspires Rannoch to leave.
 He returns to his herd, intending to learn more about the prophecy.

 When he finds his friends again, they embark on a journey to the mountains to find the mythical herd of the deer god, Herne.
-Herne's herd is not the utopia the deer believed it would be, and after Rannoch disperses it, he and his friends form their own herd, sheltering other stragglers from Sgorr.
-However, Rannoch and his new herd disagree about whether they should fight back against Sgorr.
+Herne's herd is not the utopia the deer believed it would be, and after Rannoch leaves it, he and his friends form their own herd to shelter others from Sgorr.
+However, Rannoch and his new herd disagree about whether they should fight back.
 Rannoch, torn between taking action and keeping the peace, tries to dissuade them, but his friends leave him to join the fight.

 Searching for answers alone, Rannoch discovers that Sgorr has a terrible secret: he once killed a human child and ate its heart.
-Knowing Sgorr is evil, Rannoch returns to his friends on the battlefield.
+Now knowing Sgorr is evil, Rannoch returns to his friends on the battlefield.
 He defeats Sgorr, aided by all the animals in the forest, and in doing so fulfills the prophecy.